rkipp/DSCI644-2022-RefactoringRanking/README.md

 Pull Up Method, Replace Variable With Attribute, Move Source Folder, Pull Up Attribute, Extract Interface, Move And Rename Attribute, Change Package

+Remember, these values need to enclosed in single quotes as discussed above when creating rows to make predictions on.

 ### six-file-path-level-of-file-to-be-refactored

 An example of a adangle/PMD project-relative path will look like this: